Turn on auto-renew

 What this checks

 A domain has to be renewed, and if the registration lapses the site and its email go dark, sometimes within hours.
-This tool looks up the registration using RDAP, the modern replacement for WHOIS.
+This tool looks up the public WHOIS registration record for the domain.

 It shows when the domain was registered, when it expires, how many days are left and which registrar it is with.